The story so far:

 - Chethams School of Music (music workshops).

 - Images of Brockhall and Calderstones Institutions courtesy:

 - Duncan Mitchell

 - Lancashire County Council Museums Service

 - Mersey Care NHS Foundation Trust

 - Martin Parr © Martin Parr / Magnum Photos Click to find out more about Martin Parr

 Film 'The Mental Deficiency Act 1913', produced as part of the research and development work for Following Patient 36.
+Please be aware some of the ideas shown are disturbing.
 A film by Hilary Easter-Jones

 Work in Progress Sharing Event at New Adelphi Theatre5 July 2019

 Cheetham's School of Music20 October 2019